Elegant-Queueing/employee-version/README.md

    - backend_connection.js: Script for establishing connection with backend AWS instance and sending HTTP request

   ## Build the Software
+   - Set up an AWS instance as described in the q-backend readme and change the "domain" variable in backend_connection.js to your AWS instance public DNS (ec2-x-x-x-x.us-west-2.compute.amazonaws.com)
    - No build system for this web app.
 Open index.html in a browser to run the application

   ## Test the Software